MarcelHacker/opensim-deadlift-techniques/README.md

 3. Sort data.
 4. run OpenSim part again.

+# WORKFLOW

+1. Export c3d from VICON.
+2. Extract TRC for markers, and MOT for ground reaction force data.
+3. Add and Calculate joint centers
+4. Transform the data, when needed with extractMarkers.py
+5. Scaling the generic model
+6. Inverse Kinematics
+7. Inverse Daynamics
+8. Static optimisation

 # VICON Export

 Select only the labelled markers and export those only to trc.